Brown offers a number of study abroad programs, exclusively or in collaboration with other highly selective U.S. universities.

 Brown also offers faculty-led summer programs that we encourage you to explore.

-The Consortium for Advanced Studies Abroad (CASA) is a collaborative initiative involving several U.S. universities, with program offerings in Argentina, Chile, Cuba, and Spain (Barcelona and Granada).
+The Consortium for Advanced Studies Abroad (CASA) is a collaborative initiative involving several leading research universities.
+CASA member institutions are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Johns Hopkins University, Northwestern University, Trinity College Dublin, the University of Melbourne, the University of Pennsylvania, and Vanderbilt University.
+Program offerings include Argentina, Chile, Cuba, and Spain (Barcelona and Granada).
 The CASA programs in Cuba, Barcelona, and Granada are administered by Brown University; applications from students outside the consortium are considered on a space-available basis.

 Approved Alternative Programs